 Among the top 5 most visited national parks, Yosemite has a bountiful amount of natural beauty to offer.

-With endless locations to hike, rock climb, and camp in, Yosemite is a nature lovers dream!
+Yosemite became a national park on October 1, 1890, and with endless locations to hike, rock climb, and camp in, Yosemite is a nature lover’s dream!

 There’s a lot more to this park than meets the eye, so here are 30 facts you should know about Yosemite!